-Mr. Conglin Deng was appointed a director of the Company on August 9, 2021.
+Mr. Conglin Deng was appointed Chief Executive Officer of the Company effective September 20, 2021 and has served as a director of the Company since August 9, 2021.
+Mr. Deng has been the sole director of the Company's U.S. subsidiaries, Abit USA, Inc. and Abits Inc, since their formations in 2022 and 2023, respectively.
 He has previously served as the General Manager of Beijing Jiuteng Investment Limited since 2016, where he was responsible for managing its blockchain and bitcoin mining related investments.
 Prior to this engagement as the CEO of the Company, he was a co-founder of a company involved in the operation of online games and games publishing.
 Mr. Deng studied at the Beijing Foreign Studies University and graduated in 2007 with a major in English.